lanl-ansi/PowerModels.jl/docs/src/quickguide.md

 result = optimize_model!(pm, optimizer=with_optimizer(Ipopt.Optimizer))
 ```

-Alternatively, you can further break it up by parsing a file into a network data dictionary, before passing it on to `instantiate_model()` like so
+Alternatively, you can further break it up by parsing a file into a network data dictionary, before passing it on to `instantiate_model()` like so,

 ```julia
 network_data = PowerModels.parse_file("matpower/case3.m")